canidlogic/infrared/doc/Script.md

 ### Ruler

 The _ruler_ data type is an object that determines how unmeasured grace notes are transformed into a performance time offset and a performance duration.
-It is spercified in the note rendering documentation.
+It is specified in the note rendering documentation.
 Rulers are immutable after definition.

 ### Pointer